New England Society of CPAs Forms After Merger of 5 State Societies

 The regional organization is designed to expand value for members while building a stronger, more sustainable future for the accounting profession, officials say.

-“The integration of five, strong CPA societies in the region will enable us to further our collective mission through greater scale, influence and connection,” Sadie Fischesser, CPA, executive director of the Vermont Society of CPAs, said in a statement.
+“The integration of five, strong CPA societies in the region will enable us to further our collective mission through greater scale, influence, and connection,” added Sadie Fischesser, CPA, executive director of the Vermont Society of CPAs.
 “As a part of the New England Society of CPAs, our members will continue to enjoy the aspects of membership that they have come to value most while gaining access to a broader landscape of resources and support.”

 The combination reflects the changing needs of the profession and the members the societies serve.
-As firms, companies, and professionals navigate rapid shifts in technology, workforce development, regulation, and business models, the New England Society of CPAs will be positioned to deliver more responsive programming, stronger thought leadership, expanded learning opportunities and greater influence on issues affecting CPAs and the broader accounting ecosystem, officials say.
+As firms, companies, and professionals navigate rapid shifts in technology, workforce development, regulation, and business models, the New England Society of CPAs will be positioned to deliver more responsive programming, stronger thought leadership, expanded learning opportunities, and greater influence on issues affecting CPAs and the broader accounting ecosystem, officials say.

 State-specific advocacy and local member engagement will remain a central focus, guided by local leadership, committees, and member communities in each state.